 The eCommerce sector has crossed several leaps and bounds to be where it stands today on the technical and innovation grounds.

-In this article, we are going to look into how Blockchain for retail is not just the need of the hour, but also the road to making B2B retail domain profitable.
+In this article, we are going to look into how Blockchain for the retail industry is not just the need of the hour, but also the road to making the B2B retail domain profitable.

 The Prevalent B2B eCommerce Challenges

 There are multiple discrepancies when it comes to handling the business operations in an eCommerce market where the products are received from multiple locations.
 Streamlining multiple stakeholders like logistics and payment partners is not an easy task.
 Another problem comes when integration has to be established with different management systems and the overall workflows in the supply chain cycle.

 When it comes to B2B ecommerce, specially at the global level, there is a lot of gray area that a service provider and their customers encounter.
 One of the most common ones is the handling charges and miscellaneous fees like authorization.
 These overhead costs are generally clubbed into one and not explained by the retailers.

 There are several instances where the consumer data has been brought under scrutiny because of ill-structured data storage practices.
 Irrespective of whether the information is saved on the cloud or locally, there is always a chance of it getting mistreated by hackers.